Benny-JH-L/CPSC-441/assignments/a4/readme.txt

 `python <client/server file name>.py`

 To exit the program, press the `x` at the top right of the graph visual.

-If you prefer to see graphs represented by all the different edge weights, ex.
-No. hops, No. dementors, distance, and time. you can uncomment the line at the bottom of `a4.py` `make_all_graphs()`, and please make sure `make_graph_visual()` above it is commented.
+If you prefer to see different graphs represented by all the different edge weights, ex.
+No. hops, No. dementors, distance, and time. you can set `VISUALIZE_ONE_GRAPH` to False at the top of `a4.py`.
-(So you don't have to exit that graph to see the other graphs)

 ---Notes about graph visual---